Datafable/gbif-data-licenses/README.md

 Want to use this work in a scholarly publication?
 You can cite this repository as:

-> Desmet P, Aelterman B (2013) Interpreting licenses of GBIF registered data. https://github.com/Datafable/gbif-data-licenses (Accessed on yyyy-mm-dd)
+> Desmet P, Aelterman B (2013) Interpreting licenses of GBIF registered data. https://github.com/Datafable/gbif-data-licenses (accessed yyyy-mm-dd)